williamniemiec/junit4-api/README.md

 * Test class path
 * Test class signature

-It is necessary to build JUnit 4 runner.
+It is necessary to build JUnit 4 API.
 Build it as follows:
 <pre>
-JUnit4Runner junit4Runner = new JUnit4Runner.Builder()
+JUnit4API api = new JUnit4API.Builder()
 		.workingDirectory(BASE_DIRECTORY)
 		.classPath(LIST_OF_COMPILED_FILES)
 		.classSignature(STRING_WITH_TEST_CLASS_SIGNATURE)